-I find that Shri Dinesh Jayantilal Tanna authorized person of M/s Shree Tirupati Brokers, in his statement recorded u/s 108 of the Customs Act, 1962 admitted that he is looking after the work related to contracts with seller and buyers under the firm M/s.
-Shree Tirupati Brokers and handling the import related work as a Broker and used to contact Sudanese suppliers in order to finalize the deal with the suppliers of the goods.
+I find that Shri Dinesh Jayantilal Tanna authorized person of M/s Shree Tirupati Brokers, in his statement recorded u/s 108 of the Customs Act, 1962 on dated 01.02.2025 admitted that he is looking after the work related to contracts with seller and buyers under the firm M/s.
+Shree Tirupati Brokers.

+Shri Dinesh Tanna accepted that they used to import goods i.e. Watermelon seeds from Sudan.
+Shri Dinesh Tanna, used to contact Sudanese suppliers in order to finalize the deal with the suppliers of the goods.
 He used to bargain with foreign suppliers and used to arrange the payment against the subject import goods to the Sudanese suppliers.
-From the investigation carried out, I find that Shri Dinesh Tanna had given instructions to the container line through the overseas supplier that even if the goods are shipped after 30th June 2024, the documents must be maintained before 30th June 2024, only then the goods will be cleared in India.
-The facts and evidence gathered during investigation, clearly establish that Shri Dinesh Tanna, acting as broker, deliberately colluded with representatives of container line to manipulate the actual dates on the Bill of Lading.
-This manipulation was intended to facilitate the clearance of restricted cargo in direct violation of established regulations.
-It has also been established that Shri Dinesh Tanna was in direct contact with container line and arranged forged BL dates in a manner that would mislead customs and enable the clearance of restricted cargo.
-These actions reflect a blatant disregard for regulatory compliance and an intent to mislead the authorities.
+Shri Dinesh Jayantilal Tanna received the draft BL on 22.07.2024 and final BL on 11.08.2024 via whatsapp for contract no. 5453 and for the consignment covered in contract no. 5454, draft BL on 12.07.2024 and final BL on 31.07.2024 were received via e-mail.
+I also find that Shri Dinesh Tanna had given instructions to the container line through the overseas supplier that even if the goods are shipped after 30th June 2024, the documents must be maintained before 30th June 2024, only then the goods will be cleared in India.
 I find that Shri Dinesh Jayantilal Tanna is fully aware of Notification No. 05/2023 dated 5th April, 2024 issued by Directorate General of Foreign Trade, Ministry of Commerce & Industry, and failed to disclose the actual facts to the customs department.
 Shri Dinesh Jayantilal Tanna attempted to facilitate the clearance of restricted cargo.
+The email correspondences and Whatsapp chat further indicated that Shri Dinesh Jayantilal Tanna in sought to obtain forged dates from shipping line representatives and also supplied the same to CHA and importer in a manner that would mislead customs and enable the clearance of restricted cargo.